teo-tsirpanis/Covarsky/README.md

 * These two attributes will be ignored if used anywhere but in the generic parameters of an interface or a delegate.

-* Using these two attributes in a generic parameter that is already co(ntra)variant will raise a warning but will be ignored as well.
+* Using these two attributes in a generic parameter that is already variant will raise a warning but will be ignored as well.

 * Using both attributes on the same generic parameter will raise an error and fail the build (unless something above hasn't already happened).